barbarer/py4e-int/_sources/lists/listAsArgument.rst

 ``t`` refer to it, but none of that has any effect on the list that was passed as an argument.

-.. mchoice:: listArg_MC_slice
+.. mchoice:: listArg_MC_slice_v2
     :practice: T
     :answer_a: True
     :answer_b: False
     :correct: a
-    :feedback_a: The slice operator creates a new list called "t", but that will not affect the list it was passed.
+    :feedback_a: The slice operator creates a new list called "lst", but that will not affect the list it was passed.
-    :feedback_b: The slice operator creates a new list called "t", so it will not modify the original list.
+    :feedback_b: The slice operator creates a new list called "lst", so it will not modify the original list.

     True or False.
 The following code block will **not** remove the first element from the list argument.